Broderick-Westrope/blog-old/src/author.md

 ### Personal Journey

-***Share a brief overview of your life leading up to becoming a software engineer.
+***Share an overview of your life leading up to becoming a software engineer.
 Highlight any pivotal moments or experiences that shaped your career path.***

+- LEGO
+- Minecraft
+- Scratch
+- Web design in ICT
+- Game Maker
+- Unity
+- TAFE
+- University
+- Mantel Group/Azenix

 ### Hobbies & Interests

 ***Besides coding and programming, what other hobbies or interests do you have?
 Do you have any unique skills or talents that complement your work as a software engineer?***

+- Motorcycle repair
+- Motorcycle riding
+- Magic The Gathering
+- Bouldering
+- Camping
+- Hiking & Mushroom Foraging
+- Mushroom foraging & growing
+- Mountain Biking

 ### Values & Philosophy

 ***What are some core values or guiding principles that drive your work as a software engineer?
 How do these values shape your approach to problem-solving and software development?***

+- Thorough
+- Patient
+- Stop & Smell the Roses
+- Test Driven Development
+- Convention over configuration

 ### Learning Mindset

 ***How do you stay updated with the latest trends and advancements in the software engineering field?
 Do you engage in continuous learning through courses, conferences, or online communities?***

+- Monthly .NET Catchup @ Azenix
+- Meetups
+- Reeder/RSS Feed
+- Conversations

 ## Professional